Department of Housing:

 Number of Households Benefiting Directly from County-Administered Loans and Grants for Home Purchase, Repair, or Rehabilitation

-HCD provides financial assistance to create and preserve housing for low-income residents, public facilities, and related services.
-In order to maximize timely utilization of available Community Development Block Grant funds on community-serving programs and projects, HCD maintains unspent funds below the 50 percent maximum of prior year's entitlement grants permitted by HUD's expenditure deadlines.
-This past fiscal year HCD was about $52,000 above the maximum, but explanations provided to HUD enabled the County to keep all entitlement allocations.
+HCD provides financial assistance to create and preserve housing for low-income residents, public facilities and related services.
+In order to maximize timely utilization of available Community Development Block Grant funds on community-serving programs and projects, HCD maintains unspent funds below the 50% maximum of prior year’s entitlement grants permitted by HUD’s expenditure deadlines.

-So far in FY 2017-18, excellent progress was made toward meeting and exceeding the target number of County- funded housing units developed and occupied.
-There are two affordable housing projects currently under development, Colma Veterans Apartments and Rotary Miller Sr. Apartments in South San Francisco with a total of 157 new units.
-The Waverly Place project with 16 units was begun and completed and is now fully leased.
-Another project was completed early in the fiscal year, Serenity Sr. Apartment (formally known as University Ave.
+So far in FY 2018-19, excellent progress was made toward meeting and exceeding the target number of county funded housing units developed and occupied.
+There are two affordable housing projects currently under development, Colma Veterans Apartments, expected to be completed in May, and Bay Meadows family apartments in San Mateo with a combined 134 new housing units.
+The Rotary Miller Senior Apartments in South San Francisco was recently completed, and their 91 units are currently being leased up.
+One project was completed early in the 2017-2018 fiscal year, Serenity Sr. Apartment (formally known as University Ave.
 Sr. Housing) with 41 new units.
 In FY 2016-17, five projects were completed providing 240 new housing units, including: Alma Point (Foster City), Sweeney Lane (Daly City), St. Leo’s (North Fair Oaks), Sequoia Belle Haven (Menlo Park), and Family Crossroads (rehab, Daly City).

 HCD continues to work with Supervisor Horsley’s staff in the implementation of an Agricultural Workforce Housing Program funded with Measure K. The program identifies opportunities to rehabilitate or create housing for agricultural workers.
 The program included a needs assessment and best practices review (completed in the last couple of years), along with housing development and rehabilitation activities.
-Through FY 2017-18 two units were completed and two units were under construction.
-An additional four units were in the application process.
+A total of six units were completed in FY 2017-18.

 HCD continues to provide technical assistance to countywide housing initiatives: